Dark photon vortex formation and dynamics: Vortex formation in dark photon dark matter

 For a kinetic mixing with the standard model photon of $\epsilon \sim g_De/(16 \pi^2)$~\cite{Holdom:1985ag}, this corresponds to $\epsilon < 10^{-24}$, about ten orders of magnitude beyond current experimental capabilities.

 One possible way to evade this limit is to introduce a charge hierarchy of $10^{10}$ between the particle that runs in the loop to generate the kinetic mixing and the Higgs~\cite{Gherghetta:2019coi}.
 These models are constructed mainly to explain the smallness of the kinetic mixing parameter as compared to the gauge coupling $g_D$.
 To evade our constraints, one needs to run the clockwork mechanism backwards.
 We makes some additional remark on this possibility in appendix~\ref{sec:clockwork}.
+A second possible way out is to introduce a large non-minimal coupling to gravity that suppresses string production.
+However, this does not solve the problem of producing enough dark photon dark matter; we elaborate on this possibility in appendix~\ref{sec:NonMCoupling}.

 The quartic $\lambda\rightarrow \infty$ limit is the simplest way to achieve a Stueckelberg mass for a $U(1)'$ dark photon, which works perfectly in scenarios where collective effects are inaccessible.
 A few other UV completions have been studied to generate a small dark photon mass and kinetic mixing~\cite{Goodsell:2009xc}, motivated by string theory.
 In these cases, the lightness of the radial mode (or other charged particles) is not related to the smallness of the dark photon mass, the dark gauge coupling, and the kinetic mixing in the same way as the cases studied in this paper.
 However, there generically exist new states below the Hubble scale in eq.~\ref{eq:graham}, whose dynamics can significantly disrupt the dark photons, either by vortex formation, in the cases where there is a charged scalar, or as in the scenarios studied in~\cite{Arvanitaki:2021qlj}, if there are only charged fermions.
 We will not comment further on these scenarios since there are no concrete models, as far as the authors know, where a small dark photon Stueckelberg mass is generated in a theory where the string scale is above the Hubble scale during inflation implied in equation~\ref{eq:graham}.
 The weak gravity conjecture~\cite{Arkani-Hamed:2006emk,Reece:2018zvv} places some doubt on whether such a scenario can be reliably constructed in string theory to produce a light dark photon as dark matter.
 Combining the weak gravity conjecture $g_D \gtrsim m_{\rho}/m_{\rm Pl} \gtrsim H_I/m_{\rm Pl}$ and $g_D \leq m_{A'}/H_I$ with eq.~\ref{eq:graham} suggests that $m_{A'} \gtrsim 50\,{\rm GeV}$.